kokoedwin/SOR23-Using-Reproducibility-in-Machine-Learning-Education/CutOut/notebooks/02-Resnet.md

 :::

 ::: {.cell .markdown}
-Import the dataset of CIFAR-10
+Import the dataset of CIFAR-10 with Data Augmentation
 :::

 ::: {.cell .code}